-Ziplines are very popular now of course, however the Fremont Street’s Slotzilla zip line may be one of the most unique on the planet, as it puts riders directly under the massive, bright and flashing Fremont Street Experience light show, and above one of the most iconic and famous streets in the entire world.
+Ziplines are very popular now of course, (there are three ziplines in Las Vegas), however the Fremont Street’s Slotzilla zip line may be one of the most unique on the planet, as it puts riders directly under the massive, bright and flashing Fremont Street Experience light show, and above one of the most iconic and famous streets in the entire world.

 Then there is the start of the ride itself, a 12 story replica of (what else?) an enormous slot machine.
 Let’s just say you won’t have a hard time finding it when you are downtown.